StratifyLabs/StratifyLabs.github.io/_posts/2018-02-10-Understanding-Device-Drivers.md

 - DISK (abstraction for external flash devices): location is block or memory address
 - SDCARD: location is memory address

-The following code shows how the ADC (a special character) behaves then reading.
+The following code shows how the ADC (special character device) behaves when reading.

 ````c
 #include <unistd.h>